 Academic advising appointments can also be scheduled through the MyPLAN tab in Blackboard.
 Undeclared, pre-health, and pre-law students who have not yet chosen a major are assigned to an Explore Center academic advisor and may view their advisor assignment in MyRED through the Student Center.
 Students may receive advising from their assigned advisor or any other advisor in the Center.

-Professional academic advisers in the Explore Center engage undecided students in major exploration, degree planning, and academic course work selection processes.
-By working closely with all of the UNL colleges, Explore Center advisers can help students design a general academic plan for one or more semesters that will allow them to progress toward a degree, while also exploring the variety of opportunities offered by the University.
-Undeclared students are encouraged to meet with a professional academic adviser in the Explore Center early in their first semester at UNL to discuss interest areas and to develop a plan for major exploration.
-Additional information concerning major exploration can be found on the Explore Center (http://explorecenter.unl.edu) and Career Services (www.unl.edu/careers/explore) websites.
+Professional academic advisors in the Explore Center engage undeclared students in major exploration, degree planning, and academic course work selection processes.
+By working closely with all of the UNL colleges, Explore Center advisors help students design a general academic plan for one or more semesters that will allow them to progress toward a degree, while also exploring the variety of opportunities offered by the University.
+Undeclared students are encouraged to meet with a professional academic advisor in the Explore Center early in their first semester at UNL to discuss interest areas and to develop a plan for major exploration.
+It is recommended undeclared students continue to meet with an Explore Center advisor once a semester and attend Explore Center workshops until they declare a major.
+Additional information concerning major exploration can be found on the Explore Center website (http://explorecenter.unl.edu) and Career Services website (http://unl.edu/careers/explore).

 Consistent with the mission and values of the University, Achievement-Centered Education (ACE) is based on a shared set of four institutional objectives and 10 student learning outcomes.
 The ACE program was approved by faculty in all eight undergraduate colleges and endorsed by the Faculty Senate, the student government, and the Academic Planning Committee in January 2008 for implementation in the fall 2009.
 ACE aligns with current national initiatives in general education.